victor-treten/docker-kindheart-site/README.md

-# Deploying the Kindheart Charity website with Docker and Nginx
+# Deploying the Kind Heart Charity website with Docker and Nginx

 Deployment automated with bash scripts.